Jesus in the Bible

 And some men had with them, on a bed, a man who was ill, without power of moving; and they made attempts to get him in and put him before Jesus.

-But Jesus perceiving their reasonings, answered and said unto them, Why reason ye in your hearts?
+but Jesus knowing their thoughts, answered and said unto them, What are ye disputing in your hearts?

 So, Matthew gave up everything, got up and followed Jesus.

-Then Levi gave a great banquet in his house for Jesus, and there was a large crowd of tax collectors and others sitting at the table with them.
+And Levi gave a great entertainment at his house, in honor of Jesus; and a large number of tax-gatherers and others were at table with them.

-And Jesus answering said unto them, They that are in health have no need of a physician; but they that are sick.
+And Jesus answered and said unto them, They that are in health have no need of a physician, but they that are sick: I am not come to call the righteous,

 But the time will come when the groom will be taken away from them [Note: Jesus here refers to Himself].
 Then they will fast at that time."